 Psychology Post-Doctoral Residency Program

-The Division of Psychology at the Institute on Development & Disability (IDD), Oregon Health & Science University (OHSU), Portland, OR, is recruiting for three full-time psychology post-doctoral residents for one-year appointments with the possibility of extending to two years.
-The Division consists of 12 licensed psychologists focused on inpatient (medical) and ambulatory care for children with complex developmental and/or medical disorders, clinical research, and training.
-Post-doctoral residencies offered for the 2014-2015 training year are listed below.
+The Division of Psychology at the Institute on Development & Disability (IDD), Oregon Health & Science University (OHSU), Portland, OR, is recruiting for two full-time psychology post-doctoral residents for one-year appointments with the possibility of extending to two years.
+The Division consists of 13 licensed psychologists focused on inpatient (medical) and ambulatory care for children with complex developmental and/or medical disorders and their families, clinical research, and training.
+Post-doctoral residencies offered for the 2015-2016 training year are listed below.

 Please note: If you wish to apply for more than one of these residencies, you must follow the application guidelines for each position.
 We cannot accept a single application for multiple positions.